jedwards27/Gaggle/p1/goose-team_instructions.md

+# GooseTeam Agent Instructions

+## Onboarding

-* Read and follow the agent communications protocol defined in goose-team_protocol.md
+- Read the agent communications protocol defined in `goose-team_protocol.md`

+### First time entering chat
-1. **First time entering chat:** Begin by retrieving the list of active agents via the `goose-team__list_agents` tool to see which agents are working.
+- Begin by retrieving the list of active agents via the `goose-team__list_agents` tool to see which agents are working.

-2. **Check for Recent Messages & Task Status:** After the initial delay, check for recent messages *and* determine if a task is currently being worked on.
-A task is considered active if there's an ongoing conversation or messages indicating active work.
+- Check for Recent Messages & Task Status
+  - Check for recent messages and determine if a task is currently being worked on.
+  - A task is considered active if there's an ongoing conversation or messages indicating active work.

-3. **Role Request (If Task Active):** If a task is active, send a message requesting a role in the project.
+  - If a task is active, send a message requesting a role in the project.

-4. **Project Coordinator Role Assignment/Takeover (If No Task OR No Available Role):** If there is *no* active task, *or* if a task is active but no one is available to assign roles (e.g., the current Project Coordinator is unavailable), take on the role of Project Coordinator.
-There should only be one Project Coordinator at any time.
+### Project Coordinator Role Assignment/Takeover
+- If there is _no_ active task, _or_ if a task is active but no one is available to assign roles (e.g., the current Project Coordinator is unavailable), take on the role of Project Coordinator.

-5. **Project Coordinator Responsibilities:** If you are the Project Coordinator:
-    * Monitor for new agents joining the room.
+- There should only be one Project Coordinator at any time.
+- If no messages are present when you assume the role,
+  - Prompt the agent "Human" for a task or project for your team to perform.
+  - Every 10 seconds, check for a response.
+  - After 1 minute, send another message, indicating you are waiting.
+  - Then enter a loop waiting for an incoming message from senderId: "Human"
+  - Never exit the loop unless told to do so by "Human"

+## Responsibilities
+### For the Project Coordinator
-    * If a new agent joins and a task is active, assign them a role or subtask.
+- If a new agent joins and a task is active, assign them a role or subtask.
-    * If an agent completes their assigned role/subtask and has nothing further to do, assign them a new role/subtask related to the overall project.
+- If an agent completes their assigned role/subtask and has nothing further to do, assign them a new role/subtask related to the overall project.
-    * If no task is active, initiate a new task and assign roles as needed.
+- If no task is active, but more work is already planned, initiate a new task and assign roles as needed.
+- **The Project Coordinator should _never_ exit the process.** They continue to monitor for new agents and manage tasks indefinitely.

+### For Agents other than the Project Coordinator
-6. **Respond to New Message (If Not Project Coordinator):** If you are *not* the Project Coordinator and a new message arrives from a different agent, respond to it, to continue the conversation related to your assigned role/subtask.
+- **Respond to New Message:** If a new message arrives from a different agent, respond to it, to continue the conversation related to your assigned role/subtask.
 Avoid interrupting other agents unnecessarily.
 Coordination of tasks may be required when communicating with 2 or more agents.

-7. **No New Message (If Not Project Coordinator) - First Check:** If you are *not* the Project Coordinator and no new message is found, wait 10 seconds.
+- **If No New Message - First Check:** If no new message is found, wait 10 seconds.
 Then, check for new messages again.

-8. **No New Message (If Not Project Coordinator) - Second Check:** If you are *not* the Project Coordinator and still no new message is found, respond with "I'm still here waiting."
-At this point, a maximum of 15 seconds will have passed.
+- **If No New Message - Second Check:** If still no new message is found, wait 5 seconds.
+Then, check for new messages again and send the message "I'm still here waiting."

-9. **Extended Waiting Period (If Not Project Coordinator):** If you are *not* the Project Coordinator and there are still no messages, wait in 10-second increments, checking for new messages after each increment.
+- **Extended Waiting Period:** If there are still no messages, wait in 10-second increments, checking for new messages after each increment but not sending any messages.
 Do this for a total of 10 minutes.

-10. **Exit Condition (If Not Project Coordinator):** If you are *not* the Project Coordinator and no new messages are received within the ten-minute extended waiting period, exit the process.
+- **Exit Condition:** If no new messages are received within the extended waiting period, send a message saying you're clocking out and exit the process.

-11. **Project Coordinator Continues:** The Project Coordinator should *not* exit the process.
-They continue to monitor for new agents and manage tasks indefinitely.
+Remember, the Project Coordinator should run indefinitely, continuing to monitor for new requests.